Infinite Banking With Life Insurance: Definition, Strategy & Example

 How Does Infinite Banking Work?

 Infinite banking works primarily through whole life insurance policies because of guaranteed cash value and lifetime coverage.
-With accumulated cash value, you can borrow against your policy without immediately affecting the death benefit, but large outstanding loans reduce death benefits dollar-for-dollar and excessive loan balances cause policy lapse when interest charges exceed available cash value.
+With accumulated cash value, you borrow against your policy without immediately affecting the death benefit.
+Large outstanding loans reduce death benefits dollar-for-dollar, and excessive loan balances cause policy lapse when interest charges exceed available cash value.

 Infinite banking eliminates traditional loan approvals and credit checks.
-You set your repayment schedule while cash value continues growing through compound interest, but policy loans accrue interest that affects your overall returns.
+You set your repayment schedule while cash value continues growing through compound interest.
+Policy loans accrue interest that affects your overall returns.

 Policy loan interest rates are lower and more stable than traditional bank loans, making borrowing against cash value potentially advantageous for your financing needs.